jquast/ucs-detect/docs/sw_results/GnomeTerminal.rst

   (normalized across all terminals tested).
   *Scaled scores* are normalized (0-100%) relative to all terminals tested

-.. _xfce4terminalwide:
+.. _GnomeTerminalwide:

 Wide character support
 ++++++++++++++++++++++

-The best wide unicode table version for xfce4-terminal appears to be **15.0.0**, this is from a summary of the following
+The best wide unicode table version for Gnome Terminal appears to be **15.0.0**, this is from a summary of the following
 results: